Australians sold more than 90 million used goods in 2020.

 While conventional retailers are quick to pull recalled items from their shelves, home sellers offloading their secondhand goods online may not be aware their products have been recalled.

-A CHOICE investigation has revealed that dangerous recalled children's products are still widely available for sale through online marketplaces.
+In 2020, a CHOICE investigation revealed that unsafe recalled children's products are still widely available for sale through online marketplaces.

 Various models of Kids2 rocking sleepers were recalled in 2019.